Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Avira Phantom VPN test result

-None of the DNS/IP/WebRTC tools we used indicated leaks.
+None of the DNS/IP/WebRTC tools we used indicated leaks, which is impressive.

 no viruses found using VirusTotal